pharo-open-documentation/pharo-wiki/General/Traits.md

 ## Conflicts

+Two kind of *conflicts* can happen with methods implemented on Traits.

+The first case is the case where a method is present on a used Trait, but the class using this Trait also implements this method.
+In that case, the method lookup will select the method from the class> It is an equivalent of an override of method.

-> TODO Explain what happens if we use two traits with the same mehtod or if we implement a method in the class
+The second case happens if we use two traits implementing the same method.
+In that case, if the method is called it will raise an error `traitConflict`.
+The developer will need to implement himself a method on his user class to chose the behavior he wants in that case.